 DeBorah Gilbert White, Ph.D. is the Founder and Coordinator of HerStory Ensemble.
 This community-based advocacy, artistic, economic development and empowerment organization is an outgrowth of her experience with homelessness, work with its emerging issues, and understanding of the prevalent risk of homelessness for many women confronting various life circumstances and situations.
 Describing her experience of homelessness as the "perfect storm" DeBorah has not allowed the experience of homelessness to defeat her, but rather has chosen to use it to give voice to those who feel disempowered and to dispel myths and stereotypes about homelessness through awareness, education, and advocacy.
 Her professional training as a social psychologist, years of social justice advocacy, and faith provides unique insight to the work of eradicating homelessness.

-In her role as an associate professor teaching psychology, sociology, and cultural diversity courses, DeBorah challenges others to examine their perceptions of homelessness and people who are labeled as homeless.
-This is particularly thought-provoking when students learn that she once taught her online university classes from the community lounge while a resident at a women's shelter.
+In her role as an associate professor teaching psychology, sociology, and cultural diversity courses, DeBorah challenges others to examine their perceptions of homelessness and people who are identified as homeless.
+This is particularly thought-provoking when students learn that she once taught her online university classes from the community lounge while a resident at a women's shelter in Wilmington, DE.
 People experiencing homelessness come from all walks of life.
 For this reason, DeBorah does not view her experience as unique, but recognizes her willingness to talk about it expands perspectives and helps to dismantle stereotypes.

 In 2012 the question was asked, "Is there a Homeless Persons Bill of Rights for the State of Delaware?"
 The answer was no. The question was prompted by what DeBorah witnessed, heard, and experienced in community related to homelessness and housing status, and the need to support the empowerment of people experiencing homelessness.
 The experience of homelessness became a call to action.
 It ignited collaborative efforts among various agencies and groups for development and passage of a Homeless Bill of Rights in Delaware to address the treatment of people experiencing homelessness.
 A Homeless Bill of Rights for Delaware continues to be a work in progress.
 The anatomy of homelessness involves having sustainable income, availability of and access to affordable, safe, secure, and stable housing.